mlz-ictrl/nicos/doc/source/gui/config.rst

 such file can be selected at startup with the ``-c`` option).

 The configuration file is a Python module that uses several special functions that together describe the lay-out of Qt panels and windows.

-These functions must be imported from ``nicos.clients.gui.config``.
+.. _gui-config-example:

 A small example configuration file looks like this::

-   from nicos.clients.gui.config import *

    main_window = docked(
        vsplit(
            panel('status.ScriptStatusPanel'),
            panel('console.ConsolePanel'),
        ),
-       ('NICOS devices', panel('devices.DevicesPanel', icons=True))
+       ('NICOS devices', panel('devices.DevicesPanel', icons=True, dockpos='right',))
    )

    windows = [